- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 System for Monitoring (Oversight) by the Board of Directors and Role of Senior Management

-Governance on climate change has been incorporated into governance on sustainability strategies.
+At Cosmo Energy Holdings, governance related to climate change has been incorporated into the governance structure for overall sustainability strategies.

 Please refer to the link below for more information on the matters deliberated on by the Sustainability Strategy Council and the reports to the Board of Directors.